wso2/docs-is/en/docs/guides/identity-lifecycles/recaptcha-username-recovery.md

     enable_recaptcha= true
     ```

-You have now successfully configured reCAPTCHA for the account recovery flow.
+You have now successfully configured reCAPTCHA for the username recovery flow.

 !!! note
     If you want to enable reCAPTCHA globally for all the workflows, the `forcefully_enabled_for_all_tenants` should be added as a property of `[recaptcha]` in the `deployment.toml` file.